 Q&A: Henry Hargreaves, Artist & Food Photographer

 Best known for his out-of-the-box and sometimes shocking food photography, former model Henry Hargreaves is no stranger to 3x1.
 We paid a visit to his Brooklyn studio to chat about a few of his past and future projects.
-He answered the door wearing a pair of 3x1 jeans that he’s been breaking in since company began 4 years ago.
+He answered the door wearing a pair of 3x1 jeans that he’s been breaking in since the company's founding in 2011.
 Here’s what went down.

 Q: Your studio space is amazing!
 What initially drew you to this area years ago?

-A: I really liked Bushwick and Williamsburg originally because of their location and proximitity to the places that I go in Manhattan.
-With the L train I could go straight down to Union Square, or bike across the bridge and be in the LES.
+A: I really liked Bushwick and Williamsburg originally because of their location and proximity to the places that I go to in Manhattan.
+With the L train, I could go straight down to Union Square, or bike across the bridge and be in the LES.
 That was the original attraction to it.
 Now I kind of prefer Bushwick over Williamsburg, just because I see it as a slightly more edgy neighborhood with more interesting things happening.

 Q: Tell us about working with The Fat Jewish!